Tag: disordered eating

 • You are harming your health whenever each food choice isn’t “perfect”

-• You feel anxious eating foods from a restaurant or that a friend made when you don’t know exactly what’s in it
+• It’s anxiety-inducing eating foods from a restaurant or that a friend made when you don’t know exactly what’s in it

 • The only or “best” way to make a food decision should always be based purely on nutrition factors